hubidu/ava-codeceptjs/README.md

 - DONE Also show the 'original' stack trace (from within page object or function)
 - DONE Create a report file which can be used to create a nice, detailed test report

+- Replace codeceptjs file upload with a version without global variables
 - Improve element highlighting: dont change highlighted element and if element can not be found add command to top of page
 - Add logs to report.json
 - Use webdriverio scrollTo function when taking the error screenshot